Discover more at Croome

 Please also don’t let your dog swim in the lake and the river, for their health and so as not to disturb wildlife.

-Only assistance dogs are allowed in the house, RAF canteen and RAF Museum, as well as the privately-owned walled gardens.
+Only assistance dogs are allowed in the house, RAF canteen and RAF Museum.

 There are water bowls outside the visitor centre and nine dog waste bins across Croome which are marked on the map available on site.
 Tethering hooks are available outside the walled gardens.